-Our foundress, Marie-Rose Durocher, lived only 38 years, 6 of which she lived as a religious in the congregation that she dedicated to Jesus and Mary.
+Our foundress, Marie-Rose Durocher, lived only 38 years, and 6 of these were spent as a woman religious in the congregation that she dedicated to Jesus and Mary.

-Through her radiant personality, her strongly committed life and her gift of bringing people together, she left her mark wherever she lived.
+Through her radiant personality, her strongly committed life and her gift for bringing people together, she left her mark wherever she lived.

 Understanding the Needs of the Community

 With her pioneering companions, Marie-Rose paved the way for over 7,000 women religious who were inspired by the inner fire that drew her to God and led her towards others.